Jagged Little Pill: Reception

-Accolades

 Commercial performance

 Jagged Little Pill is one of the most successful albums of the 1990s.
 In the US, it debuted at No. 117 on the Billboard 200 and peaked at No. 1 in October 1995, almost four months after it was released, remaining in that position for twelve weeks in total.
 It was the first album to reach both 12 million (in February 1997) and 13 million (in August 1998) in sales in the US since 1991, when Nielsen SoundScan started tracking music sales.
-It was certified 16× Platinum for shipments of 16 million copies.
+It was eventually certified 17× Platinum for shipments of 17 million copies.
 Morissette held the record as the youngest artist—she was 21 at the time—to be certified diamond in the US, until Britney Spears claimed that title with her debut album ...Baby One More Time certified diamond in December 1999 as she turned 18.
 The album recorded a further 350,000 units sold through BMG Music Club.
 On the week ending June 21, 2015, the album sold 5,000 copies, bringing its sales to just over 15 million, making it one of only three albums to have sold at least 15 million copies in the United States since Nielsen Music began tracking data in 1991.
 It also peaked at No. 1 on the Canadian Albums Chart, and was certified 2× Diamond for selling over 2 million copies.
+It had sold 6 million copies by 1996.

 Jagged Little Pill was very successful worldwide.
 In Oceania, the album debuted at No. 46 in Australia and rose to peak at No. 1, staying there for 10 non-consecutive weeks.
 It was certified 14× Platinum, selling over 980,000 copies there.
 The album debuted at No. 46 in New Zealand, then rose to No. 1, staying there for 11 non-consecutive weeks.
 In Europe, it peaked at No. 6 on the French Albums Chart, staying in the charts for 37 weeks, and was eventually certified Platinum in that country.
 In Italy, the album has shipped half a million copies.
 The album debuted at No. 76 in the United Kingdom and later reached No. 1, spending a total of 221 weeks on the charts.
 The album was certified 10× Platinum, shipping over 3 million copies.

 With 18.7 million copies sold globally in 1996, Jagged Little Pill was the best-selling album of that year.
 It sold 500,000 or more copies during more than 15 non-consecutive weeks.
 As of 2009, it has sold 33 million copies worldwide.
-Overall, the album is one of the most successful albums in music history and one of the best-selling albums worldwide.